julianespinel/conductor/README.md

 ## API

-We offer an API with one REST service to create load tests.
+We offer an API to create load tests.
 We will evolve this API in further versions in order to be able to automate load tests creation, management and reporting.

-1. Create job request
+### 1. Create job request

 <pre>
 HTTP method: POST